 🗒 Variations

-Strata recipes for breakfast vary depending on the ingredients you use.
-A breakfast strata is the ultimate mix-and-match dish—you can swap ingredients based on what you have on hand or are craving.
+Strata recipes vary depending on the ingredients you use.
+A breakfast strata is the ultimate mix-and-match dish-you can swap ingredients based on what you have on hand or are craving.
 The key is a good balance of bread, eggs, and mix-ins, so every bite is flavorful!
 Here are three classic combos:

 - Ham, cheddar, and green onions - A timeless favorite with melty cheese and savory bites.